puneet-ekline/ekline-kubernetes-website/content/en/docs/tutorials/stateful-application/basic-stateful-set.md

 application will be able to discover the Pods' addresses when they transition to Running and Ready.

-If your application wants to find any healthy Pod in a StatefulSet, and therefore does not need to track each specific Pod, you could also connect to the IP address of a `type: ClusterIP` Service, backed by the Pods in that StatefulSet.
+If your application wants to find any available Pod in a StatefulSet, and therefore does not need to track each specific Pod, you could also connect to the IP address of a `type: ClusterIP` Service, backed by the Pods in that StatefulSet.
 You can use the same Service that